ozyurtf/cpu-scheduler/README.md

 **Threads** or **lightweight procss**, on the other hand, are the entitis within processes.
 They can be seen as **the unit of dispatching**.

-Because threads are scheduled for execution on CPUs, they can be in any of several states such as **Running, Blocked, Ready, Terminated** etc like processes.
+Because threads are scheduled for execution on CPUs, they can be in any of several states such as **Running, Blocked, Ready, Terminated** etc. like processes.

 And when there are **multiple threads** in a process, this means that the **operating system can support multiple concurrent paths of execution within a single process**.
 This is called **multithreading**.
 In below, we can see the difference between a single-thread process and multi-thread process better: